 Health Sciences Education

-The Master of Education in Health Sciences Education (MEd in HSE) program will extend the knowledge and skills of health sciences educators in the areas of educational pedagogy, educational research, and interprofessional leadership within the collaborative context of communities of practice of professional educators.
+The Master of Education in Health Sciences Education (MEd in HSE) program extends the knowledge and skills of health sciences educators in the areas of educational pedagogy, educational research, and interprofessional leadership within the collaborative context of communities of practice of professional educators.

 - Interprofessional communities of practice/learners, facilitating regular opportunities for engagement, practice and critical reflection.
-Teachers and learners will come from different professional backgrounds, contexts, and perspectives and course subject matter will be interprofessional in nature;
+Instructors and learners come from different professional backgrounds, contexts and perspectives and course subject matter will be interprofessional in nature;

 - Exposure to new technologies used in teaching, research and practice (eg. simulations, digital media in health care, blended learning environments);

-- Practical considerations of the learning needs of practicing health sciences graduates that may continue full-time employment while studying;
+- Practical considerations of the learning needs of health providers/educators to continue full-time employment while studying;

-- Includes instructors from the Faculty of Education and the various Health Sciences Faculties; and
+- Instructors and supervisors from the Faculty of Education and health sciences faculties.